 HOW TO PREVENT CENTIPEDES GETTING INSIDE THE HOME *

 Controlling centipedes can involve a series of steps.
 The first is identifying nest sights.
 This will allow you to minimize the conditions these pests require to nest which will lead to less wanting to be inside your home.

-Look to see where they are invading.
+Look to see where they will invade.
 In most cases, you will find them along one side or wall of your home.
-Look around this side of the property.
-Inspect nearby mulch, compost piles, wood piles, large rocks, pinestraw, sheds, cracks in cement walkways or driveways and stoops.
+Inspect nearby mulch, compost piles, wood piles, large rocks, pine straw, sheds, cracks in cement walkways or driveways and stoops.
 Any of these locations can breed, feed and shelter these pests.

-Once you know where they are coming from, you will be able to treat the area precisely and remove excessive organic matter available for them.
+Once you know where they might be nesting, you will be able to treat these areas precisely and remove excessive organic matter available for them.
 Clean up leaves.
 Replace old straw that is decomposed.
 Move log piles away from the home.
 Seal cracks in cement which allow water to gather.
 Rake thatch buildup from your lawn.